-The first three English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"
+The first four English Undergraduate Conferences have been, as one student raved, "a great celebration of talent and new ideas emerging from the undergraduates!"

 "I liked hearing my peers read their work; it was truly inspiring and interesting to see what they see in a piece of writing."